 Prayer Is Real Work

 These days I find myself crying out often throughout the day “Lord, send your Spirit.
 Visit your people once again.
-Come and let your Presence be felt in our lives again.
+Come.
+Let Your Presence be felt in our lives again.
 Set us ablaze.
 Send fire from heaven to rest on each church planter.
 Overflow from them and spill over to touch the lost around them.
 Raise up radical, obedient disciples of Jesus who passionately share good news and make disciples everywhere they go.
 I want an outpouring like we have never before seen, Lord.
-This I boldly ask You for!”
+This I boldly ask You for!“

 Join me to intercede for breakthrough and revival.
 God promises to respond to our heartfelt prayers.

 What better way could a leader spend their time and energy than in prayer?